dotansimha/graphql-code-generator/docs/integrations/apollo-local-state.md

 If you are using [apollo-client](https://www.apollographql.com/docs/react/essentials/local-state) >2.5 (or older, with [apollo-link-state](https://www.apollographql.com/docs/link/links/state.html)) to manage your app state with GraphQL, you're probably using a client-side only GraphQL schema and client-side directives such as `@client`.

-Thses types and directives are not part of your remote GraphQL schema.
+These types and directives are not part of your remote GraphQL schema.

 For example: